Phrenzi/slate/source/includes/_patrons.md

 This endpoint try to register a account for Patron, and need App Token authenticate.

+There's two kind of sign up method: email, or phone, For every kind of sign up, the requirement paramters is different, please check Query Parameters for more information.

 * if success, it will return HTTP Status Code `200` with `Patron` json object
 * if failed, it will return HTTP Status Code `422`, and with `errors` json message